Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 where $f_h: \R^m \to \R$ is a solution of the multivariate Stein equation

 Under some smoothness assumptions on $h$ one can give formulas for $f_h$ (see, for example, Lemma 2.6 in \cite{CGS}).
-However for non-smooth $h$ such as indicator functions it appears unclear how to deal with $f_h$.
-This problem is resolved by considering instead of $h$ some smoothed $C^\infty$ version $h_{t,I}$ of $h$, which depends on some smoothing parameter $t\in(0,1)$.
-Of course one makes some error by replacing the test functions defining the $d_{\mathbb{H}_\ell}$- and $d_{convex}$-distances by their smoothed versions, but smoothing lemmas allow us to bound this error by some constant multiple of $\sqrt{t}$.
+However for non-smooth $h$ such as indicator functions of convex sets, it appears unclear how to deal with $f_h$.
+This problem is resolved by considering instead of $h$ some smoothed $C^\infty$ version $h_{t,I}$ of $h$, which depends on a smoothing parameter $t\in(0,1)$.
+Of course one makes some error by replacing the test functions defining the $d_{convex}$-distance by their smoothed versions, but a smoothing lemma allows us to bound this error by some constant multiple of $\sqrt{t}$.

 Thus it remains to find upper bounds for $|\E h_{t,I}(Y) - \E h_{t,I}(N_I)|$ as a function of $t\in(0,1)$.
 We sketch how this goes as follows.
 Given $h: \R^m\to\R$ measurable and bounded and $t\in(0,1)$ we introduce the smoothed function \be h_{t,I}(y):= \int_{\R^m} h(\sqrt{t} z +\sqrt{1-t}y) \, \varphi_I(z) \, \dint z, \quad y\in\R^m, \ee where $\varphi_I$ denotes the density of $N_I$.
-The function $f_{t,h,I}: \R^m\to\R$ given by \be f_{t,h,I}(y):=-\frac{1}{2} \int_t^1 \frac{1}{1-s} \int_{\R^m} (h(\sqrt{s}z+\sqrt{1-s}y)-h(z)) \, \varphi_I(z) \, \dint z\, \dint s, \quad y\in\R^m, \ee is a solution of the Stein equation \eqref{eqn:MultivariateSteinEquation} with $h$ replaced by $h_{t,I}$; see \cite[p.\ 726]{Goetze1991} and \cite[p.\ 337]{CGS}.
+The function $f_{t,h,I}: \R^m\to\R$ given by \be f_{t,h,I}(y):= \frac{1}{2} \int_t^1 \frac{1}{1-s} \int_{\R^m} (h(\sqrt{s}z+\sqrt{1-s}y)-h(z)) \, \varphi_I(z) \, \dint z\, \dint s, \quad y\in\R^m, \ee is a solution of the Stein equation \eqref{eqn:MultivariateSteinEquation} with $h$ replaced by $h_{t,I}$; see \cite[p.\ 726]{Goetze1991} and \cite[p.\ 337]{CGS}.
 Moreover, when $\|h\|_\infty := \sup_{x \in \R^m} |h(x)| \leq 1$, it follows (see e.g. the first display on p.\ 1498 in \cite{PeccatiZheng}) that, for a vector $F=(F_1,\hdots,F_m)$, $m\in\N$, of Poisson functionals $F_1,\hdots,F_m\in\operatorname{dom} D$ with $\E F_i=0$, $i\in\{1,\hdots,m\}$,

-where $D_x$ is the difference operator given in \eqref{eqn:DifferenceOperator} and $L^{-1}$ is the inverse Ornstein-Uhlenbeck generator defined in the Appendix.